-It was the most frustrating thing along with such a waste of my time to learn all about WordPress on my own.
-Trust me on this one.
-If you are trying to save money and do it yourself...don’t.
+It was the most frustrating thing and such a waste of my time to learn how to design in WordPress on my own.
+I can't tell you how many hours I spent on this and a few tears of frustration along the way.
+Trust me when I tell you this... if you are trying to save money and do it yourself...don’t.

-The next thing to do whether your first starting out or if your a seasoned TC is following up with potential clients.
+The next thing to do whether you're just starting out or if you're a seasoned TC is to follow up with potential clients.

-I know this probably sounds like its a no brainer but something as simple as following up with potential leads isn’t something that most people do.
+I know this probably sounds like a no-brainer but something as simple as following up with potential leads isn’t something that most people do.

-In fact, a very small percentage of salespeople (no your not a salesperson but you ARE selling a service) ever follow up a second or third time.
+In fact, a very small percentage of salespeople (no you're not a salesperson but you ARE selling a service) ever follow up a second or third time.

 Did you know that a person needs to see a sales or marketing message 5-8 times before they actually buy a product or service?

 They may not need you now but you never know when that may change.
-When they do need your services they will think of you because you will of been the only TC that has been following up.
-By keeping in touch with them your top of mind and they will contact you first.
+When they do need your services they will think of you because you will of been the only TC that's been following up.
+By keeping in touch you're top of mind and they will contact you first.

 From my experience, especially if you’re competing with another person for the same client you have a much better chance of getting their business if you continue to follow up with them.